Black Monday (1987)

-Black Monday is the name commonly given to the global, sudden, severe, and largely unexpected stock market crash on Monday, October 19, 1987.
-In Australia and New Zealand, the day is also referred to as Black Tuesday because of the time zone difference from other English-speaking countries.
-All of the twenty-three major world markets experienced a sharp decline in October 1987.
-When measured in United States dollars, eight markets declined by 20 to 29%, three by 30 to 39% (Malaysia, Mexico and New Zealand), and three by more than 40% (Hong Kong, Australia and Singapore).
-The least affected was Austria (a fall of 11.4%) while the most affected was Hong Kong with a drop of 45.8%.
-Out of twenty-three major industrial countries, nineteen had a decline greater than 20%.
+Black Monday (also known as Black Tuesday in some parts of the world due to time zone differences) was a global, severe and largely unexpected stock market crash on Monday, October 19, 1987.
 Worldwide losses were estimated at US$1.71 trillion.
-The severity of the crash sparked fears of extended economic instability or even a reprise of the Great Depression.
+The severity sparked fears of extended economic instability or a reprise of the Great Depression.

+Possible explanations for the initial fall in stock prices include a fear that stocks were significantly overvalued and were certain to undergo a correction, persistent US trade and budget deficits, and rising interest rates.
+Another explanation for Black Monday comes from the decline of the dollar, followed by a lack of faith in governmental attempts to stop that decline.
+In February 1987, leading industrial countries had signed the Louvre Accord, hoping that monetary policy coordination would stabilize international money markets, but doubts about the viability of the accord created a crisis of confidence.
+The fall may have been accelerated by portfolio insurance hedging (using computer-based models to buy or sell index futures in various stock market conditions) or a self-reinforcing contagion of fear.

-The degree to which the stock market crashes spread to the wider economy (or "real economy") was directly related to the monetary policy each nation pursued in response.
-The central banks of the United States, West Germany and Japan provided market liquidity to prevent debt defaults among financial institutions, and the impact on the real economy was relatively limited and short-lived.
-However, refusal to loosen monetary policy by the Reserve Bank of New Zealand had sharply negative and relatively long-term consequences for both financial markets and the real economy in New Zealand.
+The degree to which the stock market crashes spread to the wider (or "real") economy was directly related to the monetary policy each nation pursued in response.
+The central banks of the United States, West Germany, and Japan provided market liquidity to prevent debt defaults among financial institutions, and the impact on the real economy was relatively limited and short-lived.
+However, refusal to loosen monetary policy by the Reserve Bank of New Zealand had sharply negative and relatively long-term consequences for both its financial markets and real economy.